Record and upload audio >>

 • Provide personal care assistance to the elderly, disabled or sick (i.e, grooming hair, dressing, or feeding services).

 • Take someone to lunch who needs someone to talk to during a difficult time in their life, and let your conversation with him or her remain confidential unless it’s life threatening.

 • Make welfare check phone calls to the elderly, single mothers, married couples, children, and anyone who wishes someone would notice their situation.

 • Provide foster care for children if you’re financially able to do so.

 These are just a few ideas to help you get started doing some of the things outlined in Matthew 25:35-46.
 You may not be able to do all of the good works, but making an effort to show compassion aids in your healing process as well.
-James 5:16 says … “Confess your faults to one another, and pray for one another, that ye may be healed.
+James 5:16 says … “Confess your faults one to another, and pray one for another, that ye may be healed.
 The effectual fervent prayer of a righteous man availeth much.
 Ecclesiates 11:1-2 says … “Cast thy bread upon the waters: for thou shalt find it after many days.
 Give a portion to seven, and also to eight; for thou knowest not what evil shall be upon the earth.”
 In other words, sow good deeds while you have the money and strength to do so.
 If you don’t have money, your strength will be valuable to the person who has no strength.

 Form a Team of Servers

 These service opportunities don’t have to fall solely on your shoulders.
 If you’re interested in making a significant impact in your community, recruit others you think may also be interested in making a difference.
 If your schedule permits, meet once a month to brainstorm how you can expand your service initiatives.
 Your group can do the following services once a month: